 It’s also far more popular than many people think–in fact, it’s a mainstay at most taco stands where it’s called sesos.
 It’s also a standard on menus ranging from South America to Morocco, and France.

-Let’s explore the nutrition and health benefits of this highly nutritious yet overlooked organ meat.
+Let’s explore the nutrition and health benefits of this highly nutritious yet overlooked organ meat, whether you consume it fresh or as a convenient organ meat supplement.

 Table of Contents